 With so many options, it’s just a matter of finding the plan that works for your lifestyle and budget.

 - How much data do you need?

 - Check the coverage

-It may come as a surprise for you, but you can find plans that cost $10 or less.
-Don’t expect a whole lot, though.
+It may come as a surprise for you, but you can find cell phone plans in all price ranges.
+In fact, some plans cost $10 or less.
+Don’t expect a whole lot for that price, though.

 - Red Pocket: $10 Essentials Plan